 Welcome to Templeton High School Drama Boosters!
 If your child is currently involved in rehearsals or performances, you are automatically a booster!
 We do not charge fees, but we do ask for your help in other ways.
 We have monthly meetings and all are invited to attend.
-They are usually on the second Thursday in the drama classroom (B7).
+They are usually on the second Thursday in the drama classroom (B7) or the PAC.
 Check our calendars or contact us for more information.
-If you are not receiving regular updates from the drama boosters, please fill out the form at the bottom of this page to join us!
+If you are not receiving regular updates from the drama boosters, please fill out this Google form to join us!

 On these pages you will find links to forms you might need, information about how to access our rehearsal calendar, and other information about our organization that is specific to parents.